drtyhbo/drty/README.md

 ## EXAMPLE

 Included in the source tree is an example/ folder that contains a simple blogging platform written using drty.
-Please check out the tutorial to get an undrestanding for the basics of drty.
+To run the example, go to the examples directory and run

+    $ node manage.js runserver